spyder-ide/spyder-docs/doc/installation.rst

 By default, Spyder checks for updates automatically on startup.
 You can also do manually with :menuselection:`Help --> Check for updates` on Windows and Linux, or :menuselection:`Spyder --> Check for updates` on macOS.

-The :ref:`standalone_installers_ref` for Spyder 5.4.0+ also include update functionality built right into Spyder, which after checking for updates as above will display a prompt to automatically download and install the current version.
+The :ref:`install-standalone` for Spyder 5.4.0+ also include update functionality built right into Spyder, which after checking for updates as above will display a prompt to automatically download and install the current version.
 On earlier versions, you'll need to manually download and install the latest release (if on Windows, make sure to remove the old version first from Control Panel/System Settings).

 If you installed Spyder through Conda, WinPython, Homebrew, MacPorts, or your system package manager, update using those same methods, as described in their respective documentation.